gtk-rs/gtk4-rs/book/src/basics/getting_started.md

 We'll be learning about:
 - Widgets, the objects our application is composed of
 - GObjects, the base class of widgets and more
-- The main event loop, which manages all events
+- The main event loop, which manages all events.